-We have pursued this matter throughout the autumn, as a result of which we have been added to the list of interested parties.
+We have pursued this matter throughout the autumn of 2018, as a result of which we have been added to the list of interested parties.
 We will be invited to meetings discussing the Bailey Unit and we will be able to voice our views.
 Be sure to let us know what you think.

 The chain of events began with this letter that we submitted on 20 June 2018 to

 Dear Sir, We were disappointed to read of the decision to close this wonderful facility without any prior discussions with the Riverbank Medical Centre just a few metres away.
 Midhurst has already lost its very own hospital, King Edward VII, and this step seems very short-sighted.
 The country as a whole has an ageing population, and this demographic is reflected in Midhurst and surrounding villages.
 Furthermore, the local population is likely to increase with the development of several hundred new homes on sites identified in the SDNP Local Plan.
 Earlier this year we surveyed our members.
 Of those who responded 75% wanted us to ensure that existing health services in Midhurst be maintained or improved.
 The reason given for the closure was an inability to recruit staff.
 We deserve to know why this is a problem.
 Is it because of a national shortage of nursing staff?
 Or is it because of a problem specific to Midhurst?
 If the latter, how can the community come together to resolve the problem?
 We await your reassurance that this closure is not permanent and that you will do all in your power to re-open the ward at the earliest opportunity.
 Yours faithfully Harvey Tordoff Community Liaison Officer”